1994 Montreal Expos season: Summary

-On April 13, 1994, Pedro Martínez took a perfect game through 71/3 innings versus the Cincinnati Reds until throwing a brushback pitch at Reggie Sanders led Sanders to immediately charge the mound, starting a bench-clearing brawl.
+On April 13, 1994, Pedro Martínez took a perfect game through 71/3 innings versus the Cincinnati Reds until throwing a brushback pitch at Reggie Sanders led Sanders to charge the mound, starting a bench-clearing brawl.
 Martínez ended up with a no-decision in the game, which the Expos eventually won 3–2.

 One amusing moment occurred on April 24 while playing the Dodgers at Dodger Stadium in Los Angeles.
 With one out in the third inning, right fielder Larry Walker caught a Mike Piazza fly ball and innocently handed it to young fan, six year old Sebastian Napier, thinking it was the third out of the inning.
 He noticed that José Offerman, already on base, was running at full speed.
 Walker managed to retrieve the ball from Napier, and held Offerman to third base.
 Embarrassed, Walker remarked that he "told the little kid that maybe next time I'll give him a ball when there are three outs instead of two.
 Everybody around him was laughing."
 Where Offerman was stationed made little difference as Tim Wallach homered on the next pitch, from Martínez, for two runs.
 True to his word, when the Expos assumed the field in the bottom half of the fourth inning, Walker gave Napier a signed ball, inducing a standing ovation.

 The National League suspended Walker four games starting June 24 for inciting a bench-clearing brawl by charging the mound in a game against Pittsburgh.